riseupalex/CitComAI-Hub.github.io/docs/services/waste_collection.md

 The above image shows the overall architecture: The AI service will get the necessary data from the city platform using the NGSI-LD specification.
 In the future, once [the data space connector](./../data%20space%20connectors/fiware_connector.md) is deployed, the AI service will get the data through it.

 An intermediary adapter may be required in cases where the city data platform does not comply with the proposed NGSI-LD standard.
-If your current data platform uses the NGSIv2 specification, check the [Lepus adaptor section](../adaptors/lepus.md) to get more details about how to use it.
+If your current data platform uses the NGSIv2 specification, check the adaptors section for more details about using [Lepus](../adaptors/lepus.md) or [connecting an NGSI-V2 broker with an NGSI-LD broker through subscriptions](../adaptors/iot_agent.md).

 The AI service will use the gathered information to offer an interactive service through a web dashboard.
 Once the user provides a desired config the AI service will produce an optimal solution.